Sophievanderburg/get-inspired/README.md

 ## Practical information
+### Activity diagram
+This is a diagram of how the SPA works <br>
+HIER KOMT EEN ACTIVITY DIAGRAM

+### How to install
+If you do not use Github desktop yet, stop with what you are doing and download it now.
+I've spent to much time messing around in the terminal.
+So that is a little hint from me to you. 😄 <br>
+If you are at the code-tab on my Github, you see a green button with the text 'code' in it.
+Click on that button and click on the option 'open with Github Desktop'.
+This way, it clones my repo on your computer.
+Now you can adjust my code and write you own.
+Good luck! 🍀

 ### The API
 URL: https://quote.api.fdnd.nl/v1/quote <br>
 From the API I fetch the quotes that are rendered in the SPA